 The article will be freely available from the moment it is published, also in the pre-press module.

 An article processing charge (APC) is required for the accepted papers.
 Exemptions may apply.
-Please contact JFDE-BK@TUDelft.nl.
+Please have a look at our about page for more information, or contact JFDE-BK@TUDelft.nl.

 Preparation of manuscripts